 Use park hopping to your advantage

-If you have park hopper tickets, you can also use the park reservation system to your advantage.
-In the scenario above, if you have multiple Hollywood Studios reservations even if you can’t switch parks on the day of you’d be able to park hop at 2 PM.
+If you have park hopper tickets, use the theme park reservation system to your advantage.
+If, for example, you only can secure Epcot or Animal Kingdom reservations because you book your vacation last minute, you’d still be able to park hop elsewhere daily at 2 PM.

 The reality is, parks like Animal Kingdom and even Hollywood Studios only warrant a half day for many trips, especially during slower periods.
 You should factor in these half day parks into your planning, especially if you want to maximize your time with the park hopper.

 For example, you could make a park pass reservation for Animal Kingdom, rope drop and finish almost all of Animal Kingdom by lunchtime (check out advanced strategies for riding Avatar Flight of Passage to minimize your wait time there).
-Then you could park hop over to Hollywood Studios and ride everything except for Rise of the Resistance.
-Then, if you get an early boarding group for Rise of the Resistance on another day you can finish Hollywood Studios and then park hop over to Epcot or the Magic Kingdom.
+Then you could park hop over to Hollywood Studios and ride everything including even Star Wars: Rise of the Resistance if you’re willing to purchase an Individual Lightning Lane.

-Essentially, with the park hopper and with Disney’s current limited offerings, you want to be strategic about how you plan your park passes.
+Essentially, with the park hopper and with Disney’s still somewhat limited offerings in some parks, you want to be strategic about how you plan your park passes.
 You’ll be able to save a lot of time with just a little bit of pre-planning.